complete-dope/complete-dope.github.io/_posts/2014-3-3-Before_Diffusion_model.md

 In inference,
 randomly sample the indices from the code-book , convert that to the actual inplace values of the codebook and pass it to the decoder to reconstruct the image.
+So we need to keep a codebook to get the embeddings from..

 The loss function used is quite interesting here, the loss function is the real maths used in the paper,